AeTher97/szakal-2/backend/docs/api-docs/README.md

 To populate values of variables used in request on can set them in the environment in the top right corner.

-Access token can be automatically set by running refresh request, a little bit of postman magic inserts the response correctly into the environment so all subsequent requests will be authenticated as long as the token hasn't expired.
+Access token and the fingerprint cookie can be automatically set by running login or refresh request, a little bit of postman magic inserts the response correctly into the environment so all subsequent requests will be authenticated as long as the token or fingerprint hasn't expired.

 A lot of good docs can be found on postman in the Web so in case of questions I suggest going there.